metagentools/MetaCoAG/docs/usage.md

 # Using MetaCoAG

-You can see the usage options of MetaCoAG by typing `./metacoag -h` on the command line.
+You can see the usage options of MetaCoAG by typing `metacoag -h` on the command line.
 For example,

 ```
 usage: metacoag [-h] --assembler ASSEMBLER --graph GRAPH --contigs CONTIGS